ec429/fc-aviation/README.md

 #### Battleship Aviation

 Heavy surface warships (the Line-of-Battle Ship and the Dreadnought) can carry a single seaplane or helicopter unit.
-This can be useful for scouting (blimp), ASW (flying-boat or heli), or air defence (seaplane fighter); it's even possible to carry a torpedo floatplane to extend the strike range and gain the upper hand over enemy fleets.
+This can be useful for scouting (blimp), gunfire spotting (floatplane scout), ASW (flying-boat or heli), or air defence (seaplane fighter); it's even possible to carry a torpedo floatplane to extend the strike range and gain the upper hand over enemy fleets.

 However, beware that the defence of these ships is lowered by 15% while the aircraft is embarked.
 This is because, unlike dedicated carriers, they do not have proper provision for safely storing the highly-flammable aviation fuel.